Director of the ESRL Chemical Sciences Division

 - Water vapor measurements in the upper troposphere and lower stratosphere.

-- Design and construction of the next generation ozone photometer for airborne measurements.
+- Design and construction of the next generation detectors for atmospheric composition for use on manned and unmanned airborne platforms.

 - Use of NASA's Global Hawk Unmanned Aircraft System (UAS) for earth science research.